 Musk (was a name originally given to a substance with a strong odor obtained from a gland of the musk deer)

-Ambergris (a waxlike substance that originates as a secretion in the intestines of the sperm whale, found floating in tropical seas and used in perfume manufacture)
+Ambergris (a waxlike substance that originates as a secretion in the intestines of the sperm whale, found floating in tropical seas and used in perfume manufacture.
+It is a light, opaque substance, ash colored, sprinkled with small, white spots.
+It is an earthy odor, that when added to perfumes lends an unearthly delicacy; ambergris burns easily, leaving a golden-colored liquid resin.)

 Liquid and Dry Agalloch (the fragrant, resinous wood of an East Indian tree, Aquilaria agallocha, of the mezereum family, used as incense in Asia)

 True Cinnamon of the first and second quality and Cinnamon wood (the Byzantines believed that giant "cinnamon birds" collected the cinnamon sticks from an unknown land where the cinnamon trees grew and used them to construct their nests.
+Cinnamon is distilled from the bark of two species of laurel that flourish in India and China.
 Cinnamon was much appreciated by the Byzantines, the emperor made an annual present of two apples and a stick of it to select recipients)

 Rose scent was also used in incense and candles.
 Most of the light in churches like Hagia Sophia came from hanging silver candelabra which held glass oil lamps.
 Some of the most important icon lamps were made in gold, others were made in silver-gilt.
 A large icon would need a three-light lamp to illuminate it properly.
 The gift of an icon lamp to be displayed with an important image or in a holy location was a way for a donor to associate themselves with something sacred.
 The Emperor Manuel I Comnenus made a gift of a huge gold icon lamp set with a glass cup to hang above the Tomb of Christ in the Church of the Holy Sepulchre in Jerusalem.
 It cost 20 talents of gold and had been made for his father John II who died before it could be presented.
 The lamp carried the inscription "the purple-blooming child, Manuel, the emperor, hangs this on you, oh life-bringing tomb!" and was kept perpetually burning with scented oil.
 Manuel was buried in the Pantokrator monastery that was founded by his father and mother.
 Near his tomb was installed a slab believed to have been the stone that Christ's body lay upon after His death; it was said to spotted with tears of His Mother.
 Manuel had carried this slab on his own back in procession when it arrived in Constantinople.
 He had a similar gold icon lamp installed here in the Imperial mausoleum of the Comnenian dynasty to hang above the slab.